bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 You're wrong and your "research" sucks big time!

 I'm sick and tired of these poorly written canned messages.
-Clearly this person didn't bother to check neither my resume nor my GitHub profile, as otherwise they would have known that that I **never** did any React programming!
+Clearly this person didn't bother to check neither my resume nor my GitHub profile, as otherwise they would have known that I **never** did any React programming!

 This article has been a long time coming, but yesterday's message was the tipping point that actually made me write it.
 It's a simple guide for technical recruiters by programmers, and will help them actually do something meaningful with their time.[^1]